Jenni Loveland Albany and Surround Feral Cat Working Group Project Officer

-Jenni has been with the OHCG since December 2016, working three days a fortnight on our State NRM Community Capacity Project, which aims to increase awareness in our natural environment, the challenges faced in its conservation and management, as well as increase involvement in managing threats (e.g. by undertaking weed control, and invasive fauna management).
+Jenni had been with the OHCG since December 2016, working three days a fortnight on our State NRM Community Capacity Project, which aimed to increase awareness in our natural environment, the challenges faced in its conservation and management, as well as increase involvement in managing threats (e.g. by undertaking weed control, and invasive fauna management).
+After which she started working as sole project officer at ASFCWG, one of our community groups that we support.

 Jenni started her career as a qualified Veterinary Nurse in Perth, but soon discovered a passion for native animals.
 After spending ten years working for a veterinary clinic that treated both domestic and native animals Jenni moved to the country in 2009; where she decided to use her love of animals in a different way, deciding to get into Landcare to help protect them from a changing world.
 Jenni studied Conservation and Land Management at the Great Southern Institute of Technology whilst working at several different community Landcare groups, including Wilson Inlet Catchment Committee, and the Gillamii Centre.